How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 Windows battery performance slider

-Click on the battery icon on your bottom taskbar to open your battery performance slider.
+Click the battery icon on your bottom taskbar to open your battery performance slider.

 You’ll also notice a “battery settings” option for more specific settings, but for now, turn your attention to the big slider that pops up.